It’s the 911 of Suicide Prevention. 988 can save lives.

-Suicide in Canada and the United States is a healthcare emergency with self-harm approaching an epidemic level among certain demographic groups.
-PatientProtection.Healthcare strongly supports the adoption of a 988 designated number for suicide prevention.
-It should follow the model recommended by the U.S. FCC, in the same way as the current 911 system was developed in the U.S. and adopted in Canada.
+It is time to re-imagine our approach to suicide prevention.
+To that end, The Zer0Now Campaign and PatientProtection.Healthcare strongly support the adoption of a nation-wide 988 designated hotline number for suicide prevention.
+It should follow the model recommended by the U.S. FCC (see below), in the same way as the current 911 system was developed in the U.S. and adopted in Canada.
 Following the FCC’s recommendations, a group of U.S. Senators endorsed the concept on a fully bi-partisan basis.

 On Twitter show your support by using this hashtag: #Bring988toCanada.